DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Building Empathy:** As a UX designer, this assignment is invaluable for building empathy.
 By actively listening to a screen reader navigate a poorly structured page, you will gain a deep understanding of the cognitive load and frustration a user might face.
 Conversely, experiencing the logical and clear flow of an accessible page will highlight the profound positive impact that good design and code can have.

 ---

+#### SUBSECTION B: MISTAKES TO AVOID

+### Course Step Number: 438

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry marks the beginning of a new subsection focused on identifying and correcting common mistakes in HTML.

+---